JOURNALISM MINOR CURRICULUM

 The fellowship is made possible by a partnership among the NBCUniversal News Group, NBCU Academy, the Colin Powell School, and the Journalism Program and the Department of Media and Communication Arts in CCNY’s Division of Humanities and Arts.

-Fellows are required to take two credit-bearing seminars during the 2021-2022 school year, unless they have already completed them: Theory and Practice of Journalism I in Fall 2021, followed by Theory and Practice of Journalism II in Spring 2022.
+Fellows are required to take two credit-bearing journalism classes during the 2022-2023 school year and participate in monthly fellows workshops.
 These courses, taught by CCNY instructors, will complement and build on each other.

 By the end of the year-long experience, fellows will have learned the foundational skills of journalism; acquired a deeper understanding of the media landscape and of media and news literacy; delved into key theoretical issues and debates in journalism; mastered the core skills of producing television stories for broadcast and digital; learned the nuts and bolts of data analysis and visualization; studied methods to build an audience; and enjoyed extensive mentoring and direct professional experience.